i-dot-ai/consult/README.md

 make dummy_data
 ```

+Or go to `/support/consultations/` and generate a dummy consultation from there.

 ### Database migrations and schema diagram

 If you use the `make migrate` command to run migrations, the diagram below will